Cranbrook Chamber of Commerce—key people, events and award winners

 Everything you need to know about the Cranbrook Chamber of Commerce on one handy page.

 The Cranbrook Chamber of Commerce, home to the Visitor Information Centre, is located at 2279 Cranbrook Street North, in the city of Cranbrook, B.C.
-The office is staffed by David D. Hull, executive director; Laura Kennedy, office manager; Laura Haley, membership manager; Maureen Frank, special project manager; Alicia Leasak, office assistant.
+The office is staffed by Kristin Parsons, executive director; Laura Kennedy, office manager; Helen Barron, membership engagement co-ordinator and Michelle Doll, marketing and visitor services co-ordinator.

-The Cranbrook Chamber of Commerce is a member based business advocacy organization.
-With over 500 members the chamber of commerce is the business organization of choice in Cranbrook.
+The Cranbrook Chamber of Commerce is a member-based business advocacy organization.
+With almost 500 members, the chamber of commerce is the business organization of choice in Cranbrook.
 As the voice of business, the chamber represents local businesses and advances the economy at the local, provincial, national and international level.

 Cranbrook chamber stats: